ElwinEhlers/ElwinEhlers/README.md

 - 🐳 In the <a href="https://github.com/ElwinEhlers/docker-Portainer-yml">docker-Portainer-yml</a> Folder you find some.yml files for a Homelab, <br>with a howto setup Docker and Portainer on a Debian mashine.
-- 🔐 I’m currently learning ssh and pfsense
+- 🔐 I’m currently learning ssh and the pfsense

 <!--
 **ElwinEhlers/ElwinEhlers** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.